 You might consider using an alternative route if there are hazardous junctions.
 Similar rules apply when negotiating major roundabouts (two or more lanes).
 It could be safer to use the pavement or to find a route avoiding the roundabout altogether.

 Rule 45: Invalid carriages should not create a pedestrian obstruction when left unattended.
-Thus, mobility scooter users should observe all regulated parking restrictions.
+Thus, the rules for mobility scooter users highlight the observance of all regulated parking restrictions.

 Note: Parking concessions apply for those displaying valid Blue Badge parking permits.

 We refer to the Road Vehicle Lighting Regulations (RVLR).
 Invalid carriages MUST have a flashing amber beacon when used on unrestricted carriageways.
 You should use the amber beacon on any other dual carriageway.